giantswarm/releases/aws/v15.0.0/README.md

 #### Changed
 - Upgrade `k8scloudconfig` to v10.8.1 which includes a change to better determine if memory eviction thresholds are crossed;
 - Update Flatcar AMI's to the latest stable releases;
 - Enabled EBS CSI migration;
 - Avoid TCCPN stack failure by checking if a control-plane tag exists before adding it;
 - Look up cloud tags in all namespaces;
 - Find certs in all namespaces;
 - Enable `terminate unhealthy node` feature by default;
-- Add node termination counter per cluster metric;
+- Add node termination counter per cluster metric.

 #### Removed
 - Removed default storage-class annotation, EBS CSI driver is taking over.